Armeria, sea thrift: planting, growing and care

 Armeria juniperifolia Bevans Variety - Sea Thrift

-A dwarf variety forming dense, low cushions.
-Colours are more intense; foliage is darker green and pompom flowers are a brighter pink than the type.
-A miniature groundcover ideal for a trough, scree or a container.
+A dwarf variety that forms dense, low cushions.
+Colours are more intense; foliage deeper green and flowers in bright pink pom-poms compared with the species.
+A miniature groundcover ideal for a trough, rocky scree or a pot.

 • Flowering time May to July